census-instrumentation/opencensus-web/examples/initial_load/README.md

 `EXTERNAL-IP` column has been filled in.
 If it is still pending, then wait a bit and run it again until it's available.

-Once you the agent has an external IP, you can deploy the example service that uses it by running the following commands:
+Once the agent has an external IP, you can deploy the example service that uses it by running the following commands:

 ```bash
 PROJECT_ID="$(gcloud config list --format 'value(core.project)')"